 Zoom has all the basic features of a virtual classroom, such as screen sharing, screen record, group and private chat features as well as break-out rooms.
 Calls with Zoom are accessible anywhere at any time through all mobile devices.
 Zoom is free software, but it requires a premium account for calls including more than 5 people.

-Blackboard has been designed as a solution for institutions who aim at delivering engaging content for students and employees alike.
+Blackboard has been designed as a solution for institutions that aim at delivering engaging content for students and employees alike.
 It focuses on creating a community of like-minded people to enhance peer-to-peer collaboration.

 Blackboard can be used in remote learning and for conference purposes alike, and what makes it even better, one can stay connected anywhere at any time as this software is available on all mobile devices.
 Blackboard is designed to perform assessments, track progress and manage enrollments with efficient tools available in a number of languages. assessed through an individual quota.

 Panopto makes video calls easy and accessible for everyone.
-This mobile-friendly virtual learning platform allows for multiple participant professional video calls, screen sharing, recording and streaming of pre-recorded content.
+This mobile-friendly virtual learning platform allows for multiple participant professional video calls, screen sharing, recording, and streaming of pre-recorded content.
 With tracking features one can easily measure audience engagement and get feedback.
-Panopto is a great solution to corporate clients, who would like to synchronize virtual meeting though this platform with their LMS, CMS and SSO software.
+Panopto is a great solution for corporate clients, who would like to synchronize virtual meetings through this platform with their LMS, CMS, and SSO software.
 Using Panopto is not free though, but one can access a free trial.

 Through collaboration with Facebook and YouTube, your conferences or webinars can be streamed directly on your channels.
 As a white-label brand, it also allows for customization of your through free logo insertions and color adjustment.
 What’s important for corporate clients, Samba software allows for integration with local LMS/LTI and API.
 Samba, unfortunately, is not free to use and pricing starts at 14$ a month.

-Vedamo is an established conferencing tool featuring not only all the necessary tools for efficient video calls but also a whiteboard, break out rooms and screen recording, making it a versatile solution which meets the needs of educational and business environments alike.
+Vedamo is an established conferencing tool featuring not only all the necessary tools for efficient video calls but also a whiteboard, break-out rooms, and screen recording, making it a versatile solution that meets the needs of educational and business environments alike.
 It’s simple and intuitive enough to be used for virtual classes of primary schoolers and still comprehensive to stand up to the standards of corporate team calls.